-Truly a cidade maravilhosa, Rio is spectacularly located, and to live up to the scenery, cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.
+Truly a cidade maravilhosa, Rio is spectacularly located, and cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.

-If you're more active there's plenty of activities from volleyball, soccer and the Brazilian footvolley which combines the two sports.
+If you're more active, there are plenty of activities like volleyball, soccer, and Brazilian footvolley, which combines the two sports.

-The city is South America's largest, Brazil's center of trade and industry.
+The city is South America's largest and Brazil's center of trade and industry.
 Paulistanos work hard and play hard.
-It's known to locals as "Sampa" and while many complain it's a concrete jungle due to its financial focus, there's also plenty of opportunities for art and culture.
+Sao Paulo is known to locals as "Sampa," and while many complain about its financial focus, there are also plenty of opportunities for art and culture.

-If you're into street art, the city is known for its pichação which is a series of tagging in a cryptic style in death defying locations.
-Many of the most famous artists try to impress with finding the most difficult locations to tag.
+If you're into street art, the city is known for its pichação, which is a series of tagging in a cryptic style in death-defying locations.
+Many of the most famous artists try to impress by finding the most difficult locations to tag.

 Sao Paulo is also famous for its shopping and is one of the best places to learn Portuguese in Brazil.

 Known as "Pelo" to locals, it's a great location for food and entertainment.
-It's considered a city within a city and is perfect for photographers who want to shoot its colourful colonial buildings.
+It is perfect for photographers who want to shoot its colorful colonial buildings.

 The capital of Pernambuco state, Recife is called the "Venice of Brazil" and offers the visitor two carnivals a year, plus beaches, dance, music, and Olinda.

-It's located on the coast and is home to two important rivers which lead to the Atlantic ocean.
-While this made it an important economic centre in years past, it is now known for its beautiful beaches.
+It's located on the coast and is home to two important rivers leading to the Atlantic Ocean.
+While this made it an important economic center in years past, it is now known for its beautiful beaches.

 You can't go wrong with either, the region is spectacular.

 It's easy to see that the most popular cities in Brazil are those with access to beautiful beaches and stunning scenery.
 It's hard to choose a bad city in Brazil as they all have something to offer with friendly people.